 - What have you measured to evidence the impact?
 Describe how you measured your results. - How can you best present the data, acknowledging any limitations or inconsistencies? - Can you demonstrate your impact by comparing outcomes before and after the change? - Were the results what you expected?
 Were there any unexplained or adverse outcomes? - Can the results be directly attributed to the change?
 Have any external factors out of your control affected the results? - What difference have people with diabetes reported?
 Include short stories and quotes. - Can you provide any further evidence of your impact?
-This could include staff survey results and quotes, and evidence of cost savings.
+This could include staff survey results.